Custom Metadata Types Salesforce

 8. Version Control:

-9. Performance Optimization:
+9. Performance Optimisation:

 10. Monitoring and Auditing:

-Real-World Applications of Custom Metadata Types Salesforce:
+Real-World Applications of Custom Metadata Types in Salesforce:

 Custom Metadata Types (CMDT) in Salesforce are a boon for developers and administrators, offering a dynamic approach to configuring and managing application settings and data structures.
 Their real-world applications span across various industries and business processes, providing a foundation for flexible and scalable solutions.

-Let’s delve into some comprehensive examples:
+Let’s go over some comprehensive examples:

 1. Configuration Settings:

 Custom Metadata Types Salesforce is instrumental in storing configuration settings that require frequent modifications.
 This includes feature toggles, default values, or business rules.
-For instance, a CMDT can manage different pricing tiers for a subscription-based service, allowing administrators to adjust prices without altering code.
+For instance, a CMDT can manage different pricing tiers for a subscription-based service, allowing administrators to adjust prices without altering the code.

 2. Global Picklists:

 They facilitate the creation of global picklists, ensuring data consistency across multiple objects and applications.
-This is particularly useful in scenarios where certain fields, such as country or product category, need standardized values throughout the Salesforce instance.
+This is particularly useful in scenarios where certain fields, such as country or product category, need standardised values throughout the Salesforce instance.

 3. Hierarchical Data Structures: